 What is OneDrive?

 OneDrive (also known as OneDrive for Business) is the Microsoft cloud service that connects you to all your files.
 It lets you store and protect your files, share them with others, and get to them from anywhere on all your devices.
 Your OneDrive provides your with at least 1TB (terabyte) of space in the cloud.

-If you don't see the OneDrive when you login, email the Computing Services Help Desk to request access to OneDrive.
+If you don't see the OneDrive within 48 hours of enabling Multi-Factor Authentication (MFA), email the Computing Services Help Desk.